Border Patrol Police: Village Scouts

 The BPP, together with the Ministry of Interior, backed and sponsored the 1971 establishment of the "Village Scouts", a right-wing rural vigilante group and paramilitary militia.
 The village scouts were to counter the communist insurgency and the pro-democracy movement of the 1970s.
 Soon after its creation, five million Thais (10 percent of the population) went through the organisation's initiation rite and took its five-day training course.
 The Village Scouts conducted the anti-leftist rally that led to the Thammasat University massacre and bloody coup d'état on 6 October 1976.
 The Village Scouts disappeared around 1981, but were revived around 2004 against the backdrop of the Muslim separatist conflict in south Thailand.
 The village scout concept was extended to ลูกเสือบนเครือข่ายอินเทอร์เน็ต ('Village Scouts on the Internet') internet activities with the creation of the "Cyber Scouts".

 Thahan Phran

-The 10,600 member Thahan Phran ("Rangers") was formed as a volunteer militia force deployed to active trouble spots along the Cambodian and Burmese borders.
+The 10,600-member Thahan Phran ("Thai Rangers") was formed as a volunteer militia force deployed to active trouble spots along the Cambodian and Burmese borders.
 The paramilitary organization had 32 regiments and 196 companies.
 The Thahan Phran gained considerable publicity and incurred significant casualties during Vietnamese bombardments and local assaults along the Cambodian border.
 Since 2004, they have deployed to counter the South Thailand insurgency.